ldos-project/KernMLOps/README.md

 # Capture the simple overrides (Run Outside the Container) -- Expected Time: ~1 mins
 make collect

+# If you'd like to label the results of your runs, set a custom prefix with
+# COLLECTION_PREFIX=<my label> make collect

 ```

 ## Capturing Data -> Processing in Python